One website coming up!

 8. Most Winners Wore Black-Colored Ties

-Apparently, “black tie” does mean black tie, even in a town full of sartorial rule breakers — 86% of Best Actors and Best Supporting Actors wore a black tie versus another colour.
+Apparently, “black tie” really does mean black tie, even in a town full of sartorial rule breakers — 87% of Best Actors and Best Supporting Actors wore a black tie versus another colour.

-But there was also one red bow tie (Jared Leto) and one blue bow tie (Brendan Fraser).
+But there was also one red bow tie (worn by Jared Leto) and one blue bow tie (worn by Brendan Fraser).

 9. Pocket Squares Were Not Popular

-No colour proved to be most popular among the 24% of Best Actors and Best Supporting Actors who chose to wear pocket squares.
+No particular colour proved to be the most popular among the 23% of Best Actors and Best Supporting Actors who chose to wear pocket squares.

 But who can forget Jared Leto’s crimson pocket square dyed to match his bow tie or J.K.
-Simmons’ (Best Supporting Actor for Whiplash) purple pocket square dyed to match his wife’s dress?
+Simmons’s (Best Supporting Actor for Whiplash) purple pocket square dyed to match his wife’s dress?

-While most Best Actors and Best Supporting Actors chose not to wear any lapel embellishments, 34% of the winners wore a lapel pin.
+While most Best Actors and Best Supporting Actors chose not to wear any embellishments on their jackets, 39% of the winners wore a lapel pin or brooch.

 Best Supporting Actors were incredibly expressive when adding sparkle to their outfits.
-Best Supporting Actors were 80% more likely than Best Actors to wear a lapel pin.
+Best Supporting Actors were 67% more likely than Best Actors to wear a lapel pin or brooch.

-Cillian Murphy wore one of the more unique lapel pins.
-This 18-karat gold brooch featured eight trapeziums arranged in a starburst-like circle.
-Sauvereign, who designed and created the brooch, said it was a nod to the internal components of J. Robert Oppenheimer’s infamous invention.
-Cillian Murphy won an Oscar for his portrayal of the theoretical physicist.
+Cillian Murphy, who won his Best Actor Oscar for portraying J. Robert Oppenheimer in Oppenheimer, wore one of the more unique lapel pins.
+The 18-karat gold brooch featured eight trapeziums arranged in a starburst-like circle.
+Sauvereign, who designed and created the brooch, said it was a nod to the internal components of the theoretical physicist’s infamous invention.

 In addition to other accessories, winners have worn four (4) hats and five (5) pairs of glasses.